Piriya Vidai

 Piriya Vidai is a 1975 Indian Tamil-language drama film directed by Srikanth and produced by L. V. Prasad.
 Starring R. Muthuraman and Prameela, it is a remake of the 1970 Telugu film Thalla?
 Pellama?.
 The film was released on 15 August 1975 and failed commercially.
 The film had two song sequences filmed in colour.

 Production

 Piriya Vidai is a remake of the 1970 Telugu film Thalla?
-Pellama?, written by N. T. Rama Rao.
+Pellama?, written and directed by N. T. Rama Rao.
 A set costing ₹3 lakh was built for the film.

 Soundtrack

 The soundtrack was composed by G. K. Venkatesh, and lyrics were written by Vaali.